wookey-project/libdes/doc/index.rst

    * setting the three DES keys and the algorithm direction, using ``des3_set_key()``
    * Encrypting or decrypting successive data chunk of 8 bytes, using ``des3_exec()``

+The TDES context is made of three DES contexts (see the DES documentation).
-these two functions can be used in the same way the DES API is.
+The two TDES functions can be used in the same way the DES API is.